Department of Communication

 - How Faith Groups Practice Public Relations

 - Ph.D, The University of Texas at Austin

 - Accredited in Public Relations plus Military Communication

 - President, Religion Communicators Council, 2008-2010 and 2012-2013

 - United Methodist Church Communication Executive, 1984-2008

-Cannon, D. & Barnes, S. G. (Eds.)
-(2015).
-Study Guide for the Certificate in Principles of Public Relations Examination (2nd edition).
+Cannon, D. F. (Ed.)
+(2017).
+Study Guide for the Examination for Accreditation in Public Relations (4th edition).
 New York: Universal Accreditation Board.

 Cannon, D. (2015).
 Who Do You Say That I Am?
 A History of How Religion Communicators Have Often Avoided “Public Relations.”
 Journal of Public Relations Research, 27(3), 280-296.

 Waymer, D., Cannon, D., & Curry, G. M. (2012).
 Delving deeper into diversity and PR: Exploring the public relations potential of the black church.
 Journal of Communication & Religion, 35, 12-34.